omerhakim/Twitter_Classification/README.md

 -

-In order the reduce the number of words and create more efficient model, I used the Porter Stemming Algorithm over the tokenized words:
+In order to reduce the number of words and create more efficient model, I used the Porter Stemming Algorithm over the tokenized words:

 <img src = "./mode_5/images/image7.png">